pluralsight/guides/in-review/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

-Recently during my PhD studies, as a part of the thesis project, I needed an application that works on Windows so I decided to go for a WPF application.
-I developed the application but there was a problem.
-My thesis was supposed to be in English so the application was supposed to be English; however the place where the application was going to be used was a local place, hence it had to be Turkish as well.
-So I had to globalize my application to be both English and Turkish.
+Recently, as a part of my phD thesis project, I needed an application that works on Windows.
+I decided to go for a Windows Presentation Foundation (WPF) application, which I ended up developing.
+But there was a problem.

+My thesis was supposed to be in English so the application was supposed to be English.
+Yet the application was going to be used locally, and had to be in Turkish as well.
+So I had to **globalize** my application to be both in English and Turkish.

-There are many ways to do globalization, such as setting up string resources, having custom static classes that hold the original and translated text or using some globalization libraries but I wanted something simple and easy on the XAML and the code behind like:
+There are many ways to perform globalization, such as setting up string resources, having custom static classes that hold the original and translated text or using some globalization libraries.
+But I wanted something simple and easily done with Extensible Application Markup Language (XAML).
+The code would look like:

 ```xaml
 <TextBlock Text=”English Text” English=”English Text” Turkish=”Türkçe Yazı” />